 - Enter the group and click Add Media.
 The restriction here is that you can only add media you own to the group this way.
 Adding media from within the group functions the same way for admins as it does for non-admins.
 However, it does provide the option to upload a file to the group from your local machine or a shared drive.

 - Share to the group from the Media Details page.
 This process is documented below.
-This also functions the same way for admins as it does for non-admins, except that institution-level admins have access to more groups.
+This also functions the same way for admins as it does for non-admins, except that institution-level admins have access to more groups, and can add any media they can see into any group.

 Who can do this?
 Any administrator in the system, either institution-level or delegated admin.
 Institution-level admins can select ANY group to share media to; delegated-admins can only see and share media to groups they are a member of.

 One thing to note is that the media in the group can be set to appear in the order in which it is ADDED to the group, with the newest additions shown first.
 Keep this in mind if you want group members to view the media in a certain order.
 Members can change the displayed order of the media if necessary, but it appears in the order it is added by default.

 Finally, understand that group media is "shared" media, meaning it is linked to from within the group.
 If you or another user deletes that content, it is also removed from the group.
 If you do not own the media and deletion is a concern, consider making a copy that YOU own (if that option is available to you), and adding the copy to the group instead.